 The other good news is, if fertility treatment is not covered under a patient’s health plan, RMA financial counselors can guide patients toward several financing programs.
 Lower cost options are also available to those who qualify.

-RMA participates with ARC Fertility, a program that offer lower-cost options to qualified patients.
+RMA participates with ARC Fertility, a program that offers lower-cost options to qualified patients.
 In addition, RMA is affiliated with a number of specialty lending institutions that can help patients finance their treatment.
 Each of these offers different terms, so patients should compare to find a plan that best fits their needs.

 Below is a list of RMA-affiliated lenders.
 Participation varies at each clinic, so patients should call RMA’s financial counselors to clarify which lenders work with their clinic location.
 Here are some examples of lenders that participate with RMA clinics in various locations.